 - They provide support in exploring undergraduate course options and identifying the area of study that fits your teen’s goals and interests.

 - They help your teen build a network of peers and academic staff who can support them in their transition to university life.

 - When successfully completed, they qualify your teen for direct entry into a wide range of undergraduate courses.

-We provide these enabling pathways in a variety of formats, which allow you to select the best fit for your child, including:
+We provide these enabling pathways in two formats, which allow you to select the best fit for your child, including:

 K-Track: Designed for Aboriginal and Torres Strait Islander students, this award-winning program is taught on campus over 14 weeks by staff at Kulbardi Aboriginal Centre.
 One of the distinctives of this program is a holistic approach that aims to help students develop both academically and in other areas of life (like time management and communication) to truly prepare them for success.

 Research undertaken by Murdoch Lecturer Dr Joanne Lisciandro has shown that students that enter Murdoch via the OnTrack enabling program remained in their first year undergraduate studies at a rate that was similar or better than students entering via all other admission pathways, including ATAR*.
 This study focuses on historical data, however more recent university data suggests that these findings hold true, and students that enter via enabling pathways may sometimes experience academic hurdles, but they are more likely persevere and demonstrate resilience.

 The enabling pathways courses are a great way for students without an ATAR to prepare for admission to Murdoch.
 We truly believe in the potential of each student and have created these courses as a simple way to expand the options for those hoping to study at university.

 Taking one of these courses isn’t the only possible path, however.
 Your teen could, for instance, apply to Murdoch on the basis of their TAFE or VET certificate.